 Community Planning Policy Director

-Kristy earned master's degrees in city planning and real estate development from MIT and a bachelor's degree in architecture and urban studies from Yale College.
+Kristy earned master's degrees in city planning and real estate development from MIT and a bachelor's degree in architecture and urban studies from Yale.
 She was also a Public Policy Fellow at the Rappaport Institute of Greater Boston at Harvard University's Kennedy School of Government.
 A Palo Alto native, Kristy lives with her family on the border of Bernal Heights and Glen Park in San Francisco.